Barn Owl Cottage

 Consider the idea of somewhere so right for you - that you find yourself coming back year after year.
 Steppes Farm is just that kind of place.
 Our aim is simple - to provide you with immaculate farm cottage accommodation so that you have a wonderful time you will always remember.

 Our self-catering holiday cottages are set in 20 acres of an area of outstanding natural beauty.
 The farmhouse and luxuriously furnished barn conversions nestle into the countryside, right on the edge of wild and romantic Bodmin Moor - just five miles from the breathtaking Cornish coast.
-You will find our lovely accommodation near the town of Camelford in North Cornwall, not far from Tintagel and Boscastle.
+You will find our lovely accommodation in North Cornwall near the towns of Tintagel, Camelford and Boscastle.

 Traditional Barn Owl Cottage has stunning views with charming, immaculate and luxuriously spacious accommodation.
 This character Cottage, with its very interesting upside-down arrangement, has gorgeous soft furnishings and offers a relaxing atmosphere with exposed beams.
 Barn Owl Cottage has its own spring water supply - excellent to drink and makes a delicious cup of tea !!